 Lively is a BBB accredited New York-based company.
 They have been in operation for three years to fulfill their mission of simplifying and de-stigmatizing the use of hearing aids, empowering individuals with hearing loss to find the best hearing experience possible.

 Several barriers prevent seniors from adopting hearing aids such as cost, stigma, and the overwhelming number of choices on the market.
 Fortunately, companies like Lively take a customer-centric approach to make it simpler, faster, and less expensive to purchase hearing aids.
-With easy online purchase, high-quality sound, and prices ranging from $1,850-$2,400 per pair, Lively offers some of our favorite BTE hearing aids.
+With easy online purchase, high-quality sound, and prices ranging from $1,450-$2,000 per pair, Lively offers some of our favorite BTE hearing aids.
 We do wish they had more hearing aid styles to choose from.
-It's often said that hearing aids are an investment, and through our deep dive into Lively's hearing aids, we found that Lively is a sound investment (no pun intended) for those with mild to moderate hearing loss.
+It's often said that hearing aids are an investment, and through our full Lively review, we found that Lively is a sound investment (no pun intended) for those with mild to moderate hearing loss.

 Most insurances do not cover hearing aids; however, it is still worth checking with your provider.
 In the case that your insurance does cover hearing aids, Lively will provide you with the documentation necessary for a reimbursement claim.